 The choice of a systematic risk bucket must be approved by the analyst's director or associate director.
-When deciding on a systematic risk bucket, the analyst should consider the question: "If aggregate global economic output unexpectedly and permanently increased (decreased) by 5%, what would happen to this company's sustainable operating earnings?"
+When deciding on a systematic risk bucket, the analyst should consider the question: "If aggregate global economic output unexpectedly and permanently increased (decreased) by 5%, what would happen to this company's maintainable operating earnings?"

 If the answer is that the company's operating earnings would increase (decrease) by about as much as the average firm in the S&P 500, the company has average systematic risk.
 Most companies should fall in this bucket.
 If the answer is that the company's operating earnings would change by significantly less than most other firms, the company has below-average systematic risk.
-For example, most regulated utilities and soft-drink manufacturers would fall in this bucket.
 Finally, if the company's operating earnings would be expected to change by significantly more than most other firms, it has above-average or very high systematic risk.
 These buckets include economically sensitive businesses such as metal fabrication, hotels, oil and gas drilling, and asset management.

 Viewed in another way, systematic risk to equity has three components: revenue cyclicality, operating leverage, and financial leverage.
-Exhibit 11 provides a rough guide for assigning companies to systematic risk buckets based on an assessment of these underlying drivers.
-Importantly, company-specific, diversifiable (that is, nonsystematic) risks do not contribute to the systematic risk rating.
+Exhibit 13 provides a rough guide for assigning companies to systematic risk buckets based on an assessment of these underlying drivers.
+Importantly, companyspecific, diversifiable (that is, nonsystematic) risks do not contribute to the systematic risk rating.
 For example, companies with a high degree of product or customer concentration, pending legal or regulatory issues, concerns about management execution, and so on would not be allocated to a higher systematic risk bucket.
-In contrast, the uncertainty rating should incorporate both systematic and company-specific risks.
-For this reason, the uncertainty rating should be at least as high as the systematic risk rating (where below-average systematic risk corresponds to low uncertainty, and so on).
+In contrast, the Morningstar Uncertainty Rating should incorporate both systematic and company-specific risks.
+For this reason, the Morningstar Uncertainty Rating should be at least as high as the systematic risk rating (where below-average systematic risk corresponds to low uncertainty, and so on).
 Additionally, company-specific risks should be incorporated in fair value estimates through base-case cash flow forecasts, which represent the expected value of future cash flows, or by explicitly probability-weighting scenario-based fair value estimates.

-Exhibit 11 Assigning Companies to Systematic Risk Buckets
+Exhibit 13 Assigning Companies to Systematic Risk Buckets

 Systematic Risk to Cost of

-Revenue Cyclicality Operating Leverage Financial Leverage Equity Equity
+evenue Cyclicality Operating Leverage Financial Leverage Equity Equity

 Low Low Low BELOW AVERAGE 8%

 Low Low Medium BELOW AVERAGE 8%

-Low Low High AVERAGE.
-10%
+Low Low High AVERAGE 10%

 Low Medium Low BELOW AVERAGE 8%

-Low Medium Medium AVERAGE.
-10%
+Low Medium Medium AVERAGE 10%

-Low Medium High AVERAGE.
-10%
+Low Medium High AVERAGE 10%

-Low H gh Low AVERAGE 10%
+Low High Low AVERAGE 10%

-Low High Medium AVERAGE.
-10%
+Low High Medium AVERAGE 10%

 Low High High ABOVE AVERAGE 12%

 Medium Low Low BELOW AVERAGE 8%

-Medium Low Medium AVERAGE.
-10%
+Medium Low Medium AVERAGE 10%

 Medium Low High AVERAGE 10%

 Medium Medium Low AVERAGE 10%

 Medium Medium Medium AVERAGE 10%

 Medium Medium High ABOVE AVERAGE 12%

-Medium High Low AVERAGE.
-10%
+Medium High Low AVERAGE 10%

 Medium High Medium ABOVE AVERAGE 12%

 Medium High High VERY HIGH 14%

-High Low Low AVERAGE.
-10%
+High Low Low AVERAGE 10%

-High Low Medium AVERAGE.
-10%
+High Low Medium AVERAGE 10%

 High Low High ABOVE AVERAGE 12%

-High Medium Low AVERAGE.
-10%
+High Medium Low AVERAGE 10%

 High Medium Medium ABOVE AVERAGE 12%

-High Medium High VERYHIGH 14%
+High Medium High VERY HIGH 14%

-High Hi gh Low ABOVE AVERAGE 12%
+High High Low ABOVE AVERAGE 12%

-High Hi gh Medium VERYHIGH 14%
+High High Medium VERY HIGH 14%

-High High Hgh VERYHGH 14%
+High High High VERY HIGH 14%

-The 8%,10%,12%, and14%, COE values refer to companies whose primary business is in the U.S. For international companies, we may add a premium to the baseline COE to account for differences in country risk and inflation.
+The 8%,10%,12%, and14% COE values refer to companies whose primary business is in the U.S. For international companies, we may add a premium to the baseline COE to account for differences in country risk and inflation.
 The analyst should be sure that the impact of inflation on future cash flow forecasts is consistent with the inflation rate implied by the cost of equity.